-A glazed slice of this moist bundt cake reminds me of my a cinnamon roll but easier to make.
+A glazed slice of this moist bundt cake reminds me of a cinnamon roll but takes less effort and time.
 It's one of my favorite cakes with a cup of coffee.

-- Keeps well and can be frozen: you can have it at room temperature for several days or freeze it for a month if you need to bake ahead for whatever reason.
+It keeps well and can be frozen: have it at room temperature for several days or freeze it for a month if you need to bake ahead for whatever reason.

-- Versatile: it can be served plain with just a dusting of powdered sugar, or you can add a cinnamon glaze or frosting.
+Though a cinnamon glaze is very welcome, this cake can be served plain with just a dusting of powdered sugar.
 Either way, the flavor will be there.

 - Unsalted butter.